Dominion (2018 film)

-Dominion is a 2018 Australian documentary film filmed primarily with drones and hidden cameras inside Australian slaughterhouses and macro-farms with the aim to expose an opaque and inhumane system, according to the film's writer, director, and producer, Chris Delforce, an animal rights activist.
+Dominion is a 2018 Australian documentary film, filmed primarily with drones and hidden cameras inside Australian slaughterhouses and macro-farms, with the aim to expose the "opaque and inhumane system", according to its writer, director, and producer, Chris Delforce, an animal rights activist.
 The film documents multiple animal abuse industries in Australia, especially agricultural livestock, while focusing its message on animal rights.
 Dominion portrays the killing of animals through methods such as using carbon dioxide to gas pigs, maceration of chicks, and skinning foxes alive.

 Production

 Dominion was managed by the animal protection and animal rights organisation, Farm Transparency Project, previously known as Aussie Farms.
 The film was funded through crowdfunding campaigns and the Australian animal rights organisation Voiceless.
-It features narration by the famous actors Joaquin Phoenix, Rooney Mara and Sadie Sink, as well as the singer Sia.
+It features narration by the actors Joaquin Phoenix, Rooney Mara and Sadie Sink, as well as the singer Sia.
 It premiered in Melbourne on 29 March 2018.
 It was filmed to be a feature-length documentary sequel to Lucent (2014), which mostly focused on the Australian pig farming industry.